sidiaz1991/VPN-setup/README.md

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - VPN proton
-- whatismyip (this is just a website, you need to go on)
+- whatismyipaddress (A public website we will used to collect the Ipaddress)

 <h2>Operating Systems Used </h2>